 Delaware’s Criminal Records

-The Delaware State Police (DSP) handles all public criminal records in the state.1 A criminal history or rap sheet provided by the DSP will usually contain:
+The Delaware State Police (DSP) handles all public criminal records in the state.2 A criminal history or rap sheet provided by the DSP will usually contain:

-Delaware criminal records can be pretty helpful for employers to perform background checks on current and prospective employees, especially for jobs that require looking after the elderly, social work, etc.
+Looking up Delaware criminal records and arrest details can be helpful for employers to perform background checks on current and prospective employees, especially for jobs that require looking after the elderly, social work, etc.

 Who Can Search Delaware Criminal Records?